Until recently, implementing AI solutions has been a resource-heavy investment. But things have changed.

 Automating business processes and decision-making is important for so many aspects of keeping up with new operating rhythms.
 And augmenting human decision making is gaining ground due to a new, more human-centered way of looking at AI.

 By putting this power in many different areas of your business at once, you free up overburdened technical staff to work on more pressing projects while business users leverage AI in their everyday functions.
 There are minimal new practices to develop.
 You merely need to know your data and know what you want to do with it.

-A SaaS AI business platform can lower the barrier to entry for AI-augmented decision making for everyone.
+An enterprise AI software platform can lower the barrier to entry for AI-augmented decision making for everyone.